 Absolutely!
 We understand that it is important to safeguard your information, therefore, no one besides the police has access to the registry.

 Fall-Changes

-I hope everyone had an enjoyable summer.
-Now back to reality.
 The kids are back in school.
 The weather will soon be changing.
-Here are a few sugges-

 Here are a few suggestions to help you ease into it.